Like the finer things in life, eBooks don’t look as good as they often do without a lot of testing and loving attention to detail.

 So you’ve just created an ePub/had someone else do it for you.
 The first thing you’ll do after you get this freshly generated ePub file is validate it to see what errors pop up.
-You can use any ePub validator, but the quickest way is to visit the IDPF Validator website here and upload your ePub file.
-The website will generate a list of any errors found, giving you the exact location of the errors so you can easily fix them.
+You can use any ePub validator, we recommend the free pagina EPUB validator.
+The tool will generate a list of any errors found, giving you the exact location of the errors so you can easily fix them.
 For most of these, you’ll need to unzip and open up the ePub file.

 Here’s what a typical error list may look like:

 - On a Mac, you can simply download “ePub Zip“, a free and extremely handy utility that unzips and re-zips your ePub files for you.

 - If you’re on Windows, first place your .epub file in its own folder.
 Then simply change the extension of the ePub’s filename from “.epub” to “.zip”.
 You may need to enable an option in File Explorer to let you see file extensions.
 Then use a free program like 7Zip to extract the content of the ePub.
 I’d recommend making a copy of the original .epub file before this.